Superman Doesn't Steal

 Superman Doesn't Steal is a 2024 coming-of-age short drama film directed and written by Tamika Lamison.
 The film is based on true events and is set during the 1970s Atlanta child murders, following the story of a nine-year-old girl, Harriet, and her brother, who are fascinated with superheroes.
-As they experience a troubling series of events, their understanding of heroes and villains including Superman begins to shift.

 The film stars Jordyn McIntosh, Mustafa Shakir, Tamika Lamison, Ellis Hobbs IV, E. Roger Mitchell and Kellen Boyle. it was released on January 10, 2024. and was featured at Cleveland International Film Festival and the Tallahassee Film Festival.

 In 2024, Superman Doesn't Steal earned several nominations and took home sevenawards.
 Among its accolades, it was recognized with the Outstanding Short Form award at the 56th NAACP Image Awards in 2025, and Pan African Film Festival awards.

 Plot

 Set against the backdrop of 1970s Atlanta during the chilling era of the Atlanta Child Murders, Harriet, a spirited 9-year-old, and her older brother Jackson.
 Enthralled by the world of superheroes, the two spend their days immersed in imaginative adventures, idolizing their favorite comic book characters and envisioning themselves as champions of justice.

 However, their innocent fascination with heroism is shattered when a series of traumatic events shake their family to its core, leaving behind deep emotional wounds.
 As their once simple world is disrupted, Harriet and Jackson are forced to confront the harsh realities of their surroundings.
 The siblings wrestle with their evolving notions of right and wrong, struggling to reconcile their childhood ideals with the unsettling truths they encounter.

 Through pain and discovery, they embark on a journey that challenges their understanding of heroes and villains not just in the pages of their beloved comics, but in the world around them.